Camphul/Trampoline/README.md

 The readme provides a bunch of information regarding the endpoints, dummy users.
 I also added a PostMan collection so you can easily test the api through postman.

-## Project Status

-This project is still in early development.
-Please do not use it for any serious applications(yet).

-## Roadmap

-These items are not in a specific order:
-- ModelMapper/DTO simplification: prevent the creation of too many models(will look into the existing Spring solutions)
-- Improve AssetStore and write implementations for cloud services?
-- Spring Application Context Events stuff
-- Fix websecurity route config in JWT lib and move to JWT-WEB lib(possible security leak?)

 ## Contributing